Butternut Sweet Potato Casserole

 - Pancetta can be found already pre-chopped in 4-ounce packages at most supermarkets in the Deli section, or ask behind the Deli counter for 3 (1/4-inch thick) slices and dice them.

-Your family and friends will enjoy our casserole.ย It will be the first thing that will disappear from your buffet table.
+Your family and friends will enjoy our casserole.
+It will be the first thing that will disappear from your buffet table.

-Furthermore, while it’s baking in the oven, it will make the entire house smell wonderful!
+This is such a delicious dish.
+Best of all, while it’s baking in the oven, it will make the entire house smell wonderful!

-Healthy Italian Butternut Sweet Potato Casserole tastes SO fabulous!
+Italian Butternut Sweet Potato Casserole tastes SO fabulous!
 It won’t disappoint.
 Trust me, after one bite, your guests will be back for more!

 More Italian Casserole Recipes!

-- Roasted Potato Marinara.
+- Roasted Potato Marinara

-- Honey Roasted Sweet Potatoes with Cinnamon.
+- Honey Roasted Sweet Potatoes with Cinnamon

-- Broccoli and Bleu Cheese Casserole.
+- Broccoli and Bleu Cheese Casserole

-- Mom’s Best Mashed Potato Pie.
+- Mom’s Best Mashed Potato Pie

-- Roasted Broccoli and Cauliflower with Wine and Cheese.
+- Roasted Broccoli and Cauliflower with Wine and Cheese

 Ingredients